arenatheme/thelook/shopify-metafield.md

-Shopify does not support input product custom fields in the dashboard, but there are some add-ons for this that you can use to improve product quality.
+Shopify metafields can help you extend the functionality of online shops by giving you the ability to store additional information on products, collections, orders, blogs, and pages.

 Eg. Add a short description, video embedded, 3D product embed... for each product page.
 Add Sub collection for Collection page.